-(1) Delay in making presentment for payment Excuses for delay 46. is excused when the delay is caused by circumstances beyond presentment for the control of the holder, and not imputable to his default, $p^{a}y^{ment}$. misconduct, or negligence.
-When the cause of delay ceases to operate, presentment must be made with reasonable diligence.
+48. (1) Delay in making presentment for payment is excused when the delay is caused by circumstances beyond the control of the holder, and not imputable to his default, misconduct, or negligence.
+When the cause of Copying/unauthorised distribution strictly prohibited.

+Printed under Authority by The Regional Law Revision Centre Inc. www.lawrevision.ai delay ceases to operate, presentment must be made with reasonable diligence.